 Reference: WHO Guidelines for Drinking-water Quality

 Thank you for holding your breath and reading this entire article.
 I hope this article helped you prepare for survival situations.
-Good luck with building your activated charcoal filter and ensuring safe water supply!
+Good luck with building your activated charcoal filter and ensuring a safe water supply!
 Have a great day.